 - The worst part is until Goku's death everything was the same as the Main Gohan...

-- And then if you watch episode 60 part 2 and this back and forth, you'll notice something when Goku dies and his Famous Last Words being "Bye son".
+- And then if you watch episode 60 part 2 and this back and forth, you'll notice something when Goku dies and his last words being "Bye son".
 In the future Timeline, Goku's second death caused Gohan to form a deep-seated resentment towards his father after his death, to the point that it's as if he doesn't care about him anymore.
 But main timeline Gohan?
 He blames himself for his father's death after apologizing to him, not knowing Gohan never liked fighting.

 - In Super Android 13, Goten is erased from the future when Goku suffers a Groin Attack.
 This is, however, shown to be fixed by the end.Goku: Yep!
 Senzu beans healed m'nuts up good!